 Regenerative Capacity of Liver

-This vital organ is helpful to almost every other organ in the body in one or the other way.
 When there is the loss of functional cells or hepatocytes, the growth factors and cytokines, etc. induce proliferation of the remaining liver cells.

-This is the very reason that when you surgically remove some part of the liver or it suffers from some damage due to any other injury, the remaining hepatocytes can trigger regeneration.
+This is the very reason that when you surgically remove some part of the liver or it suffers from some damage due to any other injury, the remaining hepatocytes can trigger liver regeneration.
 Thus, you can expect the complete recovery from the injury.

 Signs of Liver Disease